fossasia/eventyay-tickets/doc/developer/plugins/plugins.rst

 =================

 You can extend pretalx with custom Python code using the official plugin API.
-Think of every plugin as an independent Django 'app' living in its own python package installed like any other python module.
+Think of every plugin as an independent Django application living in its own python package installed like any other python module.

 The communication between pretalx and the plugins happens using Django's `signal dispatcher`_ feature.
 The core modules of pretalx expose signals which you can read about on the next pages.

-To create a new plugin, create a new python package which must be a valid `Django app`_ and must contain plugin metadata, as described below.
+To create a new plugin, create a new python package which must be a valid `Django application`_ and must contain plugin meta-data, as described below.
 You will need some boilerplate for every plugin to get started.
 To save your time, we created a `cookiecutter`_ template that you can use like this::